Alttag

 Triune God Strand

-• God is Trinity of persons: Father, Son and Holy Spirit
+• God - Trinity of persons: Father, Son and Holy Spirit

 • God - Creator